Full Newborn sessions take about two to three hours, and this is what my typical session looks like:

 I am fully vaccinated and boosted and will continue to stay current with those at any time new medicines become available.

 This is what I look like under all that:

 I have a small photography studio in a room right by the front door of my home with paper backdrops, a studio light, shelving for props and two chairs.

 There is also a back bedroom just past the bathroom where I shoot family photos and clients are free to wait and relax here during the shoot:

 There is a client closet there with some different wardrobe options for anyone who would like to use them:

 Family Photos: I will ask when baby last ate, and if you would like to feed baby right away you are welcome to!
 I will ask if you’d like to use my boppy.
 If you need to refrigerate milk, just let me know.
-Then I will typically wrap baby to make them calmer, sleepier and easier for family to hold.
+Then, if siblings are involved, I will typically wrap baby to make them calmer, sleepier and easier for the family to hold.

 Then parent and baby (often Mama- see below), add in partner, add in siblings for a full family shot, and then partner and baby alone.
 This takes about 15-20 minutes depending on how large a family you have.

 Mama hold: I will tell you exactly where to put your hands and I will lay baby right where they need to be.
 It will feel sort of weird, but just look how great it turns out on camera!
 Baby looooves the snuggles and often smiles in this pose.